fmalina/revisions-blocl/activism/theindustriesoffuture.md

 produced from the field of robotics and reinvesting it in education and skills development for the displaced taxi drivers and waitresses.

-We aren’t as easy to upgrade as software.
+We aren't as easy to upgrade as software.

 The last trillion-dollar industry was built on a code of 1s and 0s.
 The next will be built on our own genetic code.